00anp/expanding_cards/README.md

   - Each panel has an event listener for the click event.
 When clicked, the panel becomes active by adding an `active` class, and the rest of the panels shrink.
   - The `removeActiveClasses` function ensures that only one panel is active at a time.

-## Screenshots
-Include some screenshots of the project here to give a visual overview (Optional).

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.